Israel2000/javascript-code-test/README.md

       loadChildren: () => import('./orders/orders.module').then(m => m.OrdersModule)
     }
     ```
+- **Deferable views, also known as @defer blocks, are a powerful tool that is used to reduce the initial bndle size of application intro in Angular 17.
+     - using this feature we can lazy loading for any html content.
 19. **What is TestBed in Angular?**
     TestBed is an API for unit testing Angular components and services.
 It simplifies injection, asynchronous behavior, and DOM interactions during tests.

 20. **What are reactive and template-driven forms?**
+Reactive Forms - provide access to information about giving control through properties and methods provided in each instance.
+   - also known as model-driven forms.
+   - reactive principles and allow you to manage form state and validation programmatically.
+Template-Driven Forms - is the simplest way to build a form in angular.
+   - used in Angular two-way data-binding directive (ngModel) to create and manage the underlying form instance.

 | Feature              | Reactive Forms           | Template-Driven Forms |
 |----------------------|--------------------------|------------------------|
 | Model Setup          | Explicitly defined       | Defined in template   |
 | Data Updates         | Synchronous             | Asynchronous          |
 | Validation           | Defined in component    | Defined in template   |
 | Scalability          | Highly scalable         | Suitable for simple forms |

+Form Builder - provides syntactic sugar that shortens creating instances of formControl, FormFroup, or FormArray.
+   - it reduces the amount of boilerplate needed to build complex forms.
+FormGroup - provides its model value as an object reduced from the values of each control in the group.
+FormControl - classes that hold both data and values and validation information of any form element.
+Form Array - manage dynamic forms in angular application.

 20. **What is the difference between ngOnChanges and ngDoCheck?**